-I am currently an LSA Collegiate Fellow at the University of Michigan.
-Previously, I held an LSA Collegiate Fellowship at the University of Michigan (2019-2020), and joint KICP and Fermi Postdoctoral Fellow at the University of Chicago.
+I am currently an Assistant Professor at the University of Michigan.
+Previously, I held an LSA Collegiate Fellowship at the University of Michigan (2019-2020), and joint KICP and Fermi Postdoctoral Fellow at the University of Chicago (2015-2019).
 From 2015 to 2017, I held a Provost's Postdoctoral Scholarship at the University of Chicago.
 In my research, I use simulations to understand observations of massive objects that trace the large scale structure in our universe.

 My interests include galaxy clusters and gravitational lensing as probes of large scale structure, hydrodynamical simulations and machine learning as tools for study, and various connections to multi-wavelength observations.